How do fuel cards work for employees?

 As always, the best thing to do is get in touch with one of our expert advisers to discuss your employees’ needs, either by filling in our online form, emailing info@rightfuelcard.co.uk or calling 0113 202 5110.

-Using a fuel card for business purposes, such as commuting to work, does not class as a taxable benefit.
+Using a fuel card for business purposes, does not class as a taxable benefit, for example commuting to work.
 However, tax charges will need to be paid if an employee uses their card to fill up with fuel for personal travel.

 If an employee uses their own vehicle for work, then they could claim tax relief on the approved mileage rate.
 This helps to cover the cost of owning and running their vehicle.
 To work out how much your employee can claim for each tax year, they must: